 Roku (NASDAQ: ROKU)

-Roku is an electronics company that makes streaming devices.
-Their products worth with your TV to give consumers full access to their favorite streaming platforms at home.
+Their products work with your TV to give consumers full access to their favorite streaming platforms at home.

 Roku’s platform integrates with platforms like Netflix, Hulu, Amazon Prime, and more.

 This is one of the most exciting streaming stocks to buy because Roku benefits from the success of several different media companies, not just their own.

 Netflix (NASDAQ: NFLX)

 Netflix was one of the first streaming companies to make a splash in the market, and they’re still a great addition to your investment portfolio.

 Since then, Netflix has released a huge range of acclaimed movies and TV shows in countries around the world.

 Netflix is such an established part of the entertainment industry that it will likely continue to grow in the long term, even if prices fluctuate as a result of earnings reports.

 Streaming Stocks: Final Thoughts

 Video streaming has become an integral part of our culture, and it’s unlikely to go away anytime soon.